Shake Shack Veggie Shack

 There are 31 grams of fat in one Veggie Shack sandwich.

-This is What’s on a Shake Shack Veggie Shack
+What is on a Shake Shack Veggie Shack

 The vegetarian sandwich is packed with mushrooms, sweet potatoes, carrots, farro, and quinoa.
 Farro is a whole-grain wheat that appears similar to barley and is high in protein.